 FAIRFIELD AUTOMOBILE TERMINALS/MASONVILLE MARINE TERMINAL

-Gates: Trucks are loaded at truckaway area inside terminal.
+Gates: Trucks are loaded at truckaway area inside of terminal.

 INTERMODAL CONTAINER TRANSFER FACILITY